orbitalintel/Cybersecurity/ProactiveCyberDefense/PasswordManagers.md

 ### How a Password Manager Improves Security

 A password manager is a software application designed to store and manage your credentials securely.
-Here’s why utilizing a password managemer is essential to your digital safety:
+Here’s why utilizing a password manager is essential to your digital safety:

 - **Creates Strong, Unique Passwords**: A password manager can generate long, complex passwords that are virtually impossible to guess, ensuring that every account has its own unique key.
 - **Simplifies Management**: Instead of remembering dozens of passwords, you only need to remember one master password to access your password manager vault.